atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/JIRA_CONFIGURATION.md

 ### Database Master Username

-'jira_db_master_username' sets the username for the RDS master user.
+`jira_db_master_username` sets the username for the RDS master user.
 If you do not specify a value, username is "postgres".

 ```terraform
 jira_db_master_username = "<DB_MASTER_USERNAME>"   # e.g. "postgres"